stjude-rust-labs/sprocket.bio/user-guides/backends/tes.md

 derived through external means and specified verbatim in Sprocket's configuration.

-## Task Inputs
+## Task inputs

-As task execution is remote when using the TES backend, local inputs are transferred to the remote server by uploading them to [cloud storage](/storage/overview.md) and providing the TES API server with the upload locations.
+As task execution is remote when using the TES backend, local inputs are transferred to the remote server by uploading them to [cloud storage](/user-guides/storage/overview.md) and providing the TES API server with the upload locations.

 To prevent duplicate uploads of the same data, the TES backend will calculate a